 Wrongful Death Actions in Fatal Pedestrian Accidents

 If a negligent driver caused a loved one’s death in a pedestrian accident, you might be able to file a wrongful death action in California.
-To protect your rights, you should retain a skilled pedestrian accident attorney immediately after the accident.
+To protect your rights, you should retain a skilled San Diego injury attorney immediately after the accident.
 They will collect the evidence you need, help you avoid costly mistakes that could hurt your claim, and fight so that you obtain all the compensation you deserve from the insurance company.

 Only certain family members can file a wrongful death action under California law.
 They include the following: